irsol/udacity-bertelsmann-data-science-challenge-scholarship-2018/control_flow_lesson_25/loops.md

 Done!
 ```

-## range()
+## Built-in function **range()**

-The built-in function range() is the right function to iterate over a sequence of numbers.
+The built-in function range() is the function to iterate over a sequence of numbers.
 It generates an iterator of arithmetic progressions.

 Example:
 ```